vojay-dev/airflow-dagventure/README.md

 }
 ```

-The minimum-distance check prevents buildings from overlapping or being placed side-by-side. `_initWorld()` requests `dags.length + 51` spots: one for the player spawn, one per DAG, and 50 extras buffered so new DAGs that appear between world rebuilds can be placed without regenerating the entire map.
+The minimum-distance check prevents buildings from overlapping or being placed side-by-side. `_initWorld()` requests `dags.length + 51` spots: one for the player spawn, one per Dag, and 50 extras buffered so new Dags that appear between world rebuilds can be placed without regenerating the entire map.

 ---